 After suffering from a wicked case of writer’s block, I have finally recovered (sounds like some nasty, ailing disease, huh?).
 I definitely do not call myself a blog expert, simply because I’m relatively new to the industry & I believe you are constantly learning new tips and tricks to master your trade, but I wanted to share a few techniques that helped to dig me out of the deep, scary hole of writer’s block:

-- Read, read, read: I gain inspiration from other blog posts.
+I gain inspiration from other blog posts.
 I mean, let’s face it—that’s the point of blogging, isn’t it?
 Just by subscribing to a couple blogs, you have an entire bank of ideas to possibly write about.
-Obviously, taking an idea or new approach without proper identification is a BIG no-no. Read a post, site the post, and add your own, new ideas to reinforce the importance or even contradict what you read.
+Obviously, taking an idea or new approach without proper identification is a big no-no. Read a post, site the post, and add your own, new ideas to reinforce the importance or even contradict what you read.
 Key advice?
 Read often and put it into action.
 If you make reading a priority, you will be up-to-date with new practices and who knows?
-You could be the first one to exemplify the importance of the new practice in YOUR post!
+You could be the first one to exemplify the importance of the new practice in your post!

-- Write, write, write: What is the number one thing I struggle with when coping with writer’s block?
+What is the number one thing I struggle with when coping with writer’s block?
 Editing.
 I have a sick obsession with editing every sentence, every grammar problem, and every word in the midst of writing a post.
 I bet I am not alone.
-One of the best ways to combat writer’s block is to just WRITE.
+One of the best ways to combat writer’s block is to just write.
 Who cares if it doesn’t make sense at the time; it will eventually!
 Key advice on this one?
-DON’T edit or delete until you are done.
+Don’t edit or delete until you are done.
 You might make the mistake of deleting a thought that could be used elsewhere in the post.

-- Go back to the legal pad: You may be writing for the internet or on the internet, but that does not mean you necessarily need to abandon your pen and paper.
-Try starting with an old school thought outline on your yellow legal pad of paper.
-I STILL do this.
+You may be writing for the internet or on the internet, but that does not mean you necessarily need to abandon your pen and paper.
+To avoid writer’s block, try starting with an old school thought outline on your yellow legal pad of paper.
+I still do this.
 This gives you another place to jot down ideas and arrange and rearrange ideas (without accidentally deleting!).
 Once you have all of your ideas, an outline helps you to ultimately organize all of your thoughts into one blog post.
 Key advice?
 Don’t throw/recycle your paper right away!
 Keep your outlines…you never know, down the road some thoughts or ideas you didn’t end up using could craft the greatest blog post.